Plot Brainstorming Sessions: From Stuck to Storyline In One Hour

 I’ve worked with a wide range of clients, from established series romance authors, to epic fantasy writers with huge casts of characters and multiple plot lines, to new writers still figuring out their first stories.

 Almost all of them end our calls feeling relieved with the new clarity of their story direction, refreshed from feeling “stuck,” and energized to get back to the actual writing.

 I want you to be happy with the outcome of your call.
 If you’re dissatisfied with the session, let me know on the call, and I’ll refund your money immediately

 How to set up a plot session.

-Contact Cathy at email@example.com.
+Contact Cathy at firstname.lastname@example.org.
 She’ll schedule a date for you, as well as give you contact details, and a payment link.
 We use Paypal for billing.
+After you’ve ordered a session, you will receive an invoice via email.
 If you have any questions, feel free to email, as well!

 Story help is just a phone call away.

 Email today.
 Let’s iron out that plot line and get you writing!